dqops/dqo/docs/data-sources/clickhouse.md

 ```

 ### **Reference of all connection parameters**
-Complete documentation of all connection parameters used in the `spec.db2` node is
+Complete documentation of all connection parameters used in the `spec.clickhouse` node is
-described in the reference section of the [Db2ParametersSpec](../reference/yaml/ConnectionYaml.md#db2parametersspec)
+described in the reference section of the [ClickHouseParametersSpec](../reference/yaml/ConnectionYaml.md#db2parametersspec)
 YAML file format.

 ## Next steps